 A high credit score is your ticket to discounts in borrowing and insurance.
-It can also be a key to landing a job or a rental home.
+It can also be key to landing a job or a rental home.

-You can see that data, too, in the form of a credit report.
-It’s smart to keep an eye on those reports, too, since they reveal what merchants and lenders are telling each other about you.
+It’s smart to keep an eye on credit reports, too, since they reveal what merchants and lenders are telling each other about you.
 Monitoring your credit reports also lets you keep an eye out for errors and identity theft.

 Still, credit reports don’t include your credit score.
 You have to get that separately.